• Home

 How to Extend the Life of Your Bench Tools

 While it’s always exciting to buy new woodworking bench tools, it’s just as exciting to see your favorite tools still functioning after years of regular usage.
 You get to know them inside and out.
-There are a few commonly overlooked ways to extend the life of your bench tools, and their simplicity might surprise you.
+There are a few commonly overlooked ways to extend the life of your power tools, and their simplicity might surprise you.
 Do…

 Table Saw